openfaas/faas/CONTRIBUTING.md

 ### Paperwork for Pull Requests

-Please read this whole guide and make sure you agree to our DCO agreement (included below):
+Please read this whole guide and make sure you agree to the Developer Certificate of Origin (DCO) agreement (included below):

 * See guidelines on commit messages (below)
-* Sign-off your commits
+* Sign-off your commits (`git commit --signoff` or `-s`)
 * Complete the whole template for issues and pull requests
 * [Reference addressed issues](https://help.github.com/articles/closing-issues-using-keywords/) in the PR description & commit messages - use 'Fixes #IssueNo'
 * Always give instructions for testing
  * Provide us CLI commands and output or screenshots where you can

 ### Commit messages

 The first line of the commit message is the *subject*, this should be followed by a blank line and then a message describing the intent and purpose of the commit.
 These guidelines are based upon a [post by Chris Beams](https://chris.beams.io/posts/git-commit/).

-* When you run `git commit` make sure you sign-off the commit by typing `git commit --signoff` or `git commit -s`.
+* When you run `git commit` make sure you sign-off the commit by typing `git commit --signoff` or `git commit -s`
 * The commit subject-line should start with an uppercase letter
 * The commit subject-line should not exceed 72 characters in length
 * The commit subject-line should not end with punctuation (., etc)